 You will also get very bad Jello when shooting with an electronic shutter or video.
-I understand that is the nature of the electronic shutter and expect to see rolling shutter when the electronic shutter is engaged, but if you’re shooting M+E in bright situations when the electronic shutter is engage, you will get some very bad rolling shutter and bent lines in your shots and in your video.
+I understand that is the nature of the electronic shutter and expect to see a rolling shutter when the electronic shutter is engaged, but if you’re shooting M+E in bright situations when the electronic shutter is engaged, you will get some very bad rolling shutter and bent lines in your shots and in your video.

 No 4k video – I get that there are limitations to the sensor here, but I think in 2018, there really isn’t any reason to hold back 4k video at risk of cannibalizing sales of the more expensive cameras.
 Not only did Fujifilm not give us 4k, they still wanted to say 4k in marketing so they instead gave us 4k at 15fps.
 What?
 That is completely worthless, unless I guess, you’re doing time-lapse?
-But then why not just do real time-lapse with an intervalometer and get 6k?
+But then why not just do a real time-lapse with an intervalometer and get 6k?

 Shutter Lag – There is also this very strange delay from when you press the shutter to when the picture is taken.
 So if you’re ever shooting street photography and trying to time someone’s step with the perfect position, you can’t.
-You have to shoot continuous burst and just hope you get that right moment, which at 6fps could be difficult.
+You have to shoot continuous bursts and just hope you get that right moment, which at 6fps could be difficult.

 Fujifilm X-T100 | Bottom Line

 The Fujifilm X-T100 has a lot of great features and incredible image quality.
 The “look” of the images coming out of that camera is just awesome.
-For someone looking to dive into a system and isn’t interesting in full frame, Fujifilm is probably your best option right now and the X-T100 is a great entry-level camera.
+For someone looking to dive into a system and isn’t interested in full frame, Fujifilm is probably your best option right now and the X-T100 is a great entry-level camera.
 But don’t expect more.
 If you’re expecting to get something like the X-T20, this isn’t it.
 The X-Trans cameras by Fujifilm are a totally different caliber.

 For someone looking for a backup to any of Fujifilm’s pro cameras, this camera will let you down, with the specs and overall slow responsiveness and speed.
-However, if you need the camera for an absolute emergency, that you’ll never use except in the most dire situations, than the X-T100 will work fine.
+However, if you need the camera for an absolute emergency, that you’ll never use except in the most dire situations, then the X-T100 will work fine.

 Personally, if I was looking to roll with a second camera, I would spend the extra $300 and buy the X-E3 or X-T20.
-That way I would still have camera that feels and performs close to the same so that I could actually be excited to shoot with it, because once you go X-T2, it’s hard going back.
+That way I would still have a camera that feels and performs close to the same so that I could actually be excited to shoot with it, because once you go X-T2, it’s hard going back.